How To Make Any Guitar Lick Sound Better, Faster And Cleaner In 10 Minutes

 At slow speeds, keeping your hands in sync is easy because you have a lot of time to line up your hands perfectly for each note.

-This means you can play cleanly and accurately, even if your synchronization is less than perfect.
+This means your guitar playing is accurate, even if your synchronization is less than perfect.

 YOUR GUITAR SPEED